Taking appointments and scheduling is an integral part of many small and large businesses.

 In general, booking apps are fairly easy to use, though you can still run into UX issues due to a bad design decision.
 Calendly has a well designed interface, which makes setting up your schedule and booking in appointments a breeze.

 These templates help you to automate your workflow, for example, if someone books an appointment with you, you can set it up so that it sends them a confirmation email, a reminder on the day and then a feedback survey request post meeting (though bear in mind that this feature is only available to Pro plan users).
+There are a number of free survey tools you can use if you'd rather not pay for this feature.

 As well as integrating with all popular calendars, including Outlook, Office 365, iCloud and Google, Calendly has a whole host of native integrations, which range from website builders to CRM tools.